streamingfast/substreams/docs/new/consume/subgraph/triggers.md

 ### Inspect the Code

-- The `subgraph.yaml` file defines the Substreams triggers as a data source:
+- The `subgraph.yaml` file defines the Substreams triggers as a data source.
+The subgraph will be deploy on Ethereum Mainnet (`mainnet`).

 ```yaml
 specVersion: 1.0.0